loadingio/ldview/README.md

-# ldView
+# ldview

-A simple, logic-less client side template engine.
+A headless, logic-less HTML template engine.

 ## Usage

 Install via npm:

-    npm install --save ldview @loadingio/ldquery
+    npm install --save ldview

-and include both modules in your page.
-Note that ldview depends on `@loadingio/ldquery`
+and include in your page:

+    <script src="path-to-ldview/index.min.js"></script>

+construct a ldview base on how you'd like to render.
+For example, this render `name` tag with username:

+    view = new ldview do
+      root: someDomRoot
+      ctx: -> user or {}
+      handler: name: ({node, ctx}) -> node.textContent = ctx.user?name or 'unnamed'

+which corresponds to HTML (written in Pug) such as:

+    #someDomRoot: div(ld="name")

+You can merge multiple configs by constructing ldview with multiple object:

+    view = new ldview({root: document.body}, {handler: {...}}, {text: {...}});

+You can also use `ldview.merge` to manually combine the configuration object. see `Class API` for detail.

+### Basic Concept
-ldView works by defining what elements are and how should they be processed - you can think of this as the concept of `JS Selector`, like `CSS Selector`.

-Instead of defining how html should be rendered inside DOM, we name elements and assign processors in JavaScript according to their names.
+ldview works by defining the binding between JS functions and element by `ld` attribute - consider it as the concept of `JS Selector`, like `CSS Selector`.
+We name elements and assign processors in JavaScript according to their names.

 For example, following code names three DIVs with "ld" attributes in "plan free", "plan month", and "plan year":